Dental Crowns and Bridges

 The cost of a crown depends on several factors, including the technical demands of the treatment, the training and expertise of the dentist, the training and expertise of the dental technologist, and the location of the dentist.
 Crowns may range in price in the US from $1,000 to $3,500 and last between 10 and 15 years or longer, though results vary depending upon your unique considerations.
-In our clinic crowns prices range from $250 to $480 been composite crowns (the cheapest ones) and full ceramic (zirconia) the most expensive ones.
+In our clinic crowns prices range from $500 to $690 been full ceramic (zirconia) the most expensive ones.

 The cost of a bridge varies according of number of teeth involved in the restoration.
 Each tooth to be replaced is considered as a crown.

 Feel free to contact Us, English Speaking Dentists Medellin.

 Whatsapp Messenger: +573216423818